ticketmaster/react-native-ticketmaster-ignite/README.md

 `useCombinedLogin` is off by default.

+Currently these configurations only affect iOS.
+Android does non-ephemeral and combined login to Archtics and Ticketmaster Host on every login.

 To find out more about ephemeral login and combined login when switching teams see [here](https://ignite.ticketmaster.com/v1/docs/switching-teams-without-logging-out)

 ### TicketsSdkModal (iOS only)